 2017 l Anniversary of the Reformation

-The Luther Decade will become international on the anniversary of the Reformation.
+The Luther Decade has become international on the anniversary of the Reformation.
 The Reformation is to be remembered and discussed throughout Europe, the good and bad sides to it identified, and important staging-posts in the history of the Reformation illuminated.
 The contents of preceding theme years will recur in numerous events.
-The German Evangelical Church Day and the World Exhibition on the Reformation in Wittenberg will form highlights of the anniversary.
-The Path of Staging-Posts across Europe will unite towns directly involved in spreading the ideas of the Reformation beyond Germany's borders.
+The German Evangelical Church Day and the World Exhibition on the Reformation in Wittenberg have been highlights of the anniversary.
+The Path of Staging-Posts across Europe has united towns directly involved in spreading the ideas of the Reformation beyond Germany's borders.

 2016 l The Reformation and One World

-In the theme year of 2016, visitors will be acquainted with the global impact of Luther and the Reformation.
+In the theme year of 2016, visitors were acquainted with the global impact of Luther and the Reformation.
 Luther's nailing of his theses to the church door had ramifications across the world which can still be felt today.
 There are now over 400 million Protestants spread throughout the world who influence and shape their environment on a daily basis.
 But how unified is the Evangelical Church?
 Where does it stand on globalization and the changes associated with it?
-You can visit various events in and around Wittenberg dedicated to this and other subjects.
+Various events in and around Wittenberg were dedicated to this and other subjects.